NicholeKing/PhotoshopScripts/README.md

 Apply your changes.

+# The Scripts

 ## Expand Fill
-Expand fill prompts you for an amount you wish to expand a selection by and then fills that selection with the foreground color -- I often use this when coloring in the base of my lineart, and Photoshop doesn't have a hotkey for the expand tool so it used to be so tedious.
+Expand fill prompts you for an amount you wish to expand a selection by and then fills that selection with the foreground color.
+I often use this when coloring in the base of my lineart, and Photoshop doesn't have a hotkey for the expand tool so it used to be so tedious.

 *Requires that you have a selection made in order to work.*

+## Guide Set
+Creates a series of horizontal guides down the entire document based on a spacing amount (in pixels) you provide upon prompt.
+Ex: putting in 120 will create guides down your document that are spaced 120 pixels apart.
+Useful for segmenting the document without having to do it by hand.
+(Also a little simpler to use than the built in guide layout.)

+*Note: Additional features like picking between horizontal or vertical divides coming soon.*